 decision making process.

 Whatever company you opt for, I wish you well.
-I'm much happier with
+I am much happier with

-Verizon now that I know that I could say "kiss my transom" were
+Verizon now that I know that I can say "kiss my transom" were

 another company to come along that better suits me.
 For the time

 being however I like being with a big-guy who will presumably be

 get me started on the Verizon cell phone warranty however.

 "comparable" phone portion, because it is ugly.
 I am not

 at all happy.
 And the